ISRO's Chandrayaan-2 discovers water on Moon: All you need to know

-The Chairman of ISRO K Sivan recently told that the space agency has found the location of the Vikram Lander through a thermal image that was clicked by the Orbiter of the Chandrayaan-2, which is already in the intended orbit around the Moon.
+The Chairman of ISRO K Sivan told that the space agency has found the location of the Vikram Lander through a thermal image that was clicked by the Orbiter of the Chandrayaan-2, which is already in the intended orbit around the Moon.
 But there is no communication yet.
 ISRO is trying to have contact and hoping for the best.

 Let us see what happened in the past.